 Even at the best of times, dedicating just one meeting a year to evaluating your staff and providing feedback piles on the pressure to tie things up in just one session.
 Here's how your intranet can help you transform your staff performance review process.

-Meet frequently, not annuallyclaromentis_intranet_calendar_create
+Meet frequently, not annually

 Evaluating your employees' performance just once a year, especially if they are remote, is unlikely to be helpful or productive.
 Studies show that frequent one-to-ones and feedback cycles increase staff engagement, so consider scheduling quarterly or even monthly reviews with your team.